 This historic area recreates turn of the century Appalachian life in restored log buildings.
 The pioneer village includes a blacksmith shop, antique shop, church, petting zoo, museums, community room, old schoolhouse and much more.
 Guided tours available all year 10 to 3 p.m.
 Monday-Saturday (except Thanksgiving, Christmas and in winter months).
 There is a charge for guided tours.

 The Clay Center and Discovery Museum is located in downtown Charleston.
 A short drive is all it takes to enjoy a day full of events at the Fun Factory, Health Royale, Kid Space, Milton Gardeners Earth City, and the Electric Sky Theater.
 Kids of all ages will enjoy the interactive activities and family camping experience that will make long lasting memories.
 Open daily from 10 am to 5 pm.

 At first, this park was developed as a picnic area by the Camden Interstate Railway in 1903.
 Since then, Camden Park has turned into a thriving traditional amusement park.
 It is the oldest amusement park in West Virginia, with about 30 rides, including an iconic wooden roller coaster.
 The park is typically open from May through October and only a short drive from the campground.

 Mardi Gras Racetrack and Gaming Center

 Live greyhound racing, simulcast wagering, slot machines, entertainment and fine dining await you at the Track.
 It is located just off I-64 at exit 47 in Cross Lanes.
-Enjoy the track and center activities, then relax among friends playing Farkle and card games around an open fire.
+Enjoy the track and center activities, then relax at your campsite for another day of fun.